abuzuhri/Amazon-SP-API-CSharp/README.md

 ---
 ## Usage

+> ### Please be aware there has been a change to the _Orders.GetOrderAddress()_ method please reference the new sample code for more details.

 ### Configuration
 You can configure a connection like so please see [Here](https://github.com/abuzuhri/Amazon-SP-API-CSharp/blob/main/Source/FikaAmazonAPI.SampleCode/Program.cs) for the relevant code file.
 ```CSharp